IonicaBizau/regex-parser.js/README.md

 # node-regex-parser
-A small module that parses a string as regular expression and returns the parsed RegExp
+A module that parses a string as regular expression and returns the parsed value

 ## Installation
-Run the following commands to download and install the application:
+Run the following commands to download and install the module:

 ```sh
 $ git clone git@github.com:IonicaBizau/node-regex-parser.git node-regex-parser